potatoqualitee/influx/README.md

 I think Exodus and Influx could benefit from JavaScript integration to Mastadon, maybe?
 Making it easy to pick and choose who to import.

+## You may also enjoy...

+* [Mastodon Fossilize](https://github.com/marketplace/actions/mastodon-fossilize) - This Action will help you backup Mastodon account items to CSV files, including: Follows, Mutes, Account blocks, Lists, Bookmarks, Domain blocks, Followers, Posts
+* [Twitter Exodus](https://github.com/marketplace/actions/twitter-exodus) - This Action helps Twitter communities find members on Mastodon.
+Searches lists, hashtags, account followers and more for Mastodon links in their name, bio or pinned tweet.
+Once found, their info is exported to a CSV file that can be imported into Mastodon.
+* [Using GitHub Pages to Setup an Alias on Mastodon](https://blog.netnerds.net/2022/11/alias-mastodon-github-pages/) - This tutorial can help you keep your social media presence without running your own Mastodon server.
+*
 ## TODO
 You tell me!
 I'm open to suggestions.